 Access to Polaris Online Database (POD)

 The Polaris Online Database is used to publish the Personal Lines EDI messages and Polaris industry code lists.
-Polaris maintains and publishes over 400 of these code lists on behalf of the industry which covers data such as motoring convictions, medical conditions and business descriptions across both personal and commercial lines insurance.
+Polaris maintains and publishes over 400 of these code lists on behalf of the industry which covers data such as motoring convictions and business descriptions across both personal and commercial lines insurance.

 Standards provide the foundation for efficient and effective e-trading.
 Irrespective of the industry or technology being used, without standards e-trading can prove expensive.
 The adoption of Polaris e-trading standards offers a number of benefits to industry participants: